 Help Desk, First Floor, 757-683-4178

-ODU Libraries staff assist students and faculty with reference and research using all formats of library resources.
-Subject specialists provide direct individual assistance through consultation by appointment, telephone, e-mail, and live online chat.
-Local and distance learning students may obtain assistance by visiting or calling the Help Desk, directly contacting a subject librarian or linking to Ask A Librarian at www.odu.edu/library/help/ask-librarian.
+ODU Libraries staff assist students and faculty with all types of research using all formats of library resources.
+Librarians and staff provide direct individual assistance by telephone, e-mail, live online Chat, and face-to-face and virtual consultation by appointment.
+Local and distance learning students may obtain assistance by visiting or calling the Help Desk, directly contacting a subject librarian, using the Chat service, or submitting a question through Ask-A-Librarian at www.odu.edu/library/help/ask-librarian.

 Special Collections & University Archives